 Assets that are subject to depreciation or amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised in the income statement for the amount by which the assets' carrying amount exceeds its recoverable amount.
+An impairment loss is recognised in the statement of comprehensive income for the amount by which the assets' carrying amount exceeds its recoverable amount.